Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

 \textbf{Acknowledgements} We thank Scott Sheffield for helpful discussions.
 E.G.\ was supported by the U.S. Department of Defense via an NDSEG fellowship.
-N.H.\ was supported by a doctoral research fellowship from the Norwegian Research Council.
+N.H.\ was supported by a doctoral research fellowship from the Norwegian Research Council. {This paper was written when the authors were Ph.D. students at MIT.}